-Join us August 29, 2020 for a staged reading of Georgia playwright Emily McClain’s new play Paradise, Stayed.
+Join us August 29, 2020 at 7:00 PM for a Zoom reading of Georgia playwright Emily McClain’s new play Paradise, Stayed.

 At our staged readings, the dialogue and stage directions are read aloud so that the audience can hear what the play will sound like.
 Each of our staged readings has benefited from different levels of movement and physicality to paint a mental picture of what the full show will look like.
 The performance helps the playwright spot potential areas for strengthening their work in the future.